 The Longmire Property was constructed in 2005 and consists of 231,720 net rentable square feet across 31 buildings and is situated on an approximately 15.3-acre site.
 The Longmire Property features three different floor plans and is comprised of 200 one-, two-, and three-bedroom apartment homes.
-The apartments units average 1,159 square feet with an average monthly rent of \$1,262 as of April 11, 2022.
-Apartment amenities at the Longmire Property include club house, 24-hour fitness center, swimming pool, picnic and grilling area, sport court, dog park and gated access.
-As of June 30, 2022, the Longmire Property was 98% leased.
+The apartments units average 1,159 square feet with an average monthly rent of \$1,504 as of December 31, 2023.
+Apartment amenities at the Longmire Property include a club house, 24-hour fitness center, swimming pool, picnic and grilling area, sport court, dog park and gated access.
+As of December 31, 2023, the Longmire Property was 90.0% leased and occupied.

 The Longmire Property was acquired with the proceeds of contributions from the Conroe JV members.
 We funded our portion of the purchase price with cash from this offering and a draw on the Citizens Credit Facility.
-In connection with the acquisition of the Longmire Property, we pledged the Longmire Property to the Citizens Facility and drew an additional \$36.5 million from the Citizens Credit Facility.

-The Longmire Property will be managed by an affiliate of CAF pursuant to a property management agreement.
+In connection with the acquisition of the Longmire Property, we pledged the Longmire Property to the Citizens Facility.
+The Longmire Property is managed by an affiliate of CAF.